Grandparents eating breakfast with their granddaughter.

 The type of investments you have may impact how mortgage lenders view your total income as a borrower.
 If you have accounts made up of bonds, stocks or mutual funds, lenders can only consider 70% of the value of those assets due to their volatility, so you may not qualify for as large of a mortgage as you initially thought.

-Not retired yet, but planning on it soon?
-Since lenders want to see evidence that senior citizens have finances to cover at least the next 3 years (either from your job or retirement accounts) you might be denied if you inform lenders you plan to retire sooner.
+Not retired yet but planning on retiring soon?
+Since lenders want to see evidence that senior citizens have finances to cover at least the next 3 years (either from their job or retirement accounts), you might be denied if you inform lenders you plan to retire sooner.
 Where possible, it might be best to wait and apply once you’re fully retired and can access your retirement accounts.

 With that said, you aren’t required to report your planned retirement date.
 If you do plan on retiring soon, just make sure your finances can cover your mortgage payments once your regular income stops.